 The main waterfall, Clamshell Falls, is located right next to the Behana Gorge catchment, which supplies water to many Cairns suburbs.
 Don't worry though, you can still get to the waterfall and swim in the many natural rock pools along the way.
 Only the main catchment area is fenced off.

-While not technically a waterfall destination, I've included Babinda Boulders and the Devils Pools on this list because they offer another excellent freshwater swimming location near Cairns.
-Still, there are some awesome cascades along the river too.
+While not technically a typical waterfall destination, I've included Babinda Boulders & Devil's Pools on this list because they offer another excellent freshwater swimming location with a small cascade near Cairns.

 While it's mostly considered a creek, Devils Pools also has a small waterfall, fed by the fast-flowing waters from the Bellenden Ker Range's foothills.